AvenirHQ/docs/readme.md

 - Google Drive
 - Google Calendar
 - Google Hangouts
-- Toggl (or time tracker of choice)
+- Toggl (for time tracking and reporting)
 - Lastpass (for shared team passwords and credentials)
 - Helpscout